mahdip72/deep_learning_project/README.md

 # Deep Facial Affect Recognition

-this repository was built for deep learning projects that were implemented for facial affect recognition. all project has been written with tensorflow (keras) framework in python. more project and their details will be added soon ...
+this repository was built for deep learning projects that were implemented for facial affect recognition. all project has been written with tensorflow (keras) framework in python. lots of work has been done in this project which i didn't put here. more work and their details will be added soon ...

 ekman emotion model: